-- 1. Operator (Discipline Node or Engineering Node) accesses a portal/API interface, authorized by the Security service, to generate a report. - 2.
+- 1. Operator (Discipline Node or Engineering Node) accesses a portal / web site interface, authorized by the Security service, to generate a report. - 2.
 The Report service receives periodic metrics submissions from the system services.

 11.2.5 Deep Archive Scenario